 Temporary Car Insurance in Ontario

 Ontario is notoriously the most expensive province for car insurance in Canada.
 The FSCO tightly regulates the insurance industry that is run by private insurance companies.
 You may drive on the roads only if you have the mandatory minimum level of insurance for the vehicle.
 This mandatory insurance covers four areas, and primarily, third-party liability insurance is the focus.
 The liability coverage should be for a minimum of $200,000 limit.
 Many motorists select more coverage, as insurance settlements can exceed $200,000 in serious accidents.
-This is to protect from any damages caused to other people’s health and property due to your driving fault.
+This is to protect you from any damages caused to other people’s health and property due to your driving fault.
 To facilitate this, insurance companies frequently offer packages with extended liability included.

 In Ontario, you may get a temporary vehicle registration permit valid for up to 10 days.
 But you will still need to provide insurance proof to drive your car with this permit as per MTO.
 This means that the driver would need to arrange for temporary insurance coverage.
 In Ontario, only a few insurers carry policies of 6 months term.

 There is no government-issued auto insurance in Alberta.
 And there is no provision to get a temporary license plate but they do issue a special in-transit permit.
 You are allowed to use an existing plate and register for up to 14 days when you buy a car.
 However, these 14 days do not apply to the car insurance validity.
 The in-transit permits can be used for registering your car for the short term which will still require proof of insurance.
 Most insurance companies provide only an annual or 6 monthly term on car insurance policies.
 There are no insurance companies in Alberta that may provide temporary car insurance for less than 6 months term.
 So, you are left with the only option of getting an annual or 6-month policy.